luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-the hospital I'm making your NPO I'll put any fluids on you I'll give you a make you NPO so even if you do farm at you're not gonna aspirate you know how much aspiration is here in the hospital over here in pneumonia and all that from aspirin is terrible because I'm forced
+the hospital I'm making your NPO I'll put any fluids on you I'll give you a make you NPO so even if you do farm at you're not going to aspirate you know how much aspiration is here in the hospital over here in pneumonia and all that from aspirin is terrible because I'm forced